axoplasm/axoplasm/web-things.md

 If my web career were a person, it would be able to legally buy beer in the United States.
 Here’s a *definitely incomplete* list of all the companies and organizations whose web properites I have been paid to touch (in code, pixels, concept or words), in approximately chronological order.

+__I do not represent the work below as “my” work.__ I did *something*, for each of these clients: UX, email, development, branding, app design...but that *something* might or might not be at the URLs below, which are just for reference.
+Where I can point to something specific (like a donation page), or to a capture in the Wayback Machine — that *might* be “my” work.

 Weird thought: I’m this total journeyperson designer who has absolutely no flashy famous things to my name and yet __uncounted millions__ of people have seen my work?